 “Oh, they’ll never pay for that.”

-It’s a phrase Leigh Wood, the Director of Node IT Solutions, hears a lot from his fellow MSPs.
+It’s a phrase Leigh Wood, the Director of Node IT Solutions and long-time Auvik partner, hears a lot from his fellow MSPs.
 It’s easy to understand why.
 When you’re used to hearing price push-back on every contract, selling something beyond your basic managed services agreement seems impossible.

 But Leigh doesn’t buy it: